convos-chat/www.convos.chat/doc/config.md

     # Stop Convos
     systemctl stop convos.service

-### As a regular user
+### As a normal user
-_WARNING: This was only tested on Ubuntu 18.04 and newer_
+_**NOTE**: This was tested on Ubuntu 18.04 and newer but should work on all distros that have systemd support_

-Also, there's some aditional steps to enable the ability to run systemd units as a regular user and they are the following (replace any occurrence of `$USER` with your shell username):
-1. Type `loginctl enable-linger`
-2. Create the user systemd folder with `mkdir -p /home/$USER/.config/systemd/user`

-Here is an example systemd file, that can be placed in `/home/$USER/.config/systemd/user/convos.service`.
+To enable user systemd units you need to perform some extra steps as the user, which are the following:

+    loginctl enable-linger

+Then you need to create the `$HOME/.config/systemd/user` folder.
+You can do it with the following command:

+    mkdir -p ~/.config/systemd/user

-Note that the [Environment](#environment) variables should be reviewed and changed to suit your needs.
+Note that the [Environment](#environment) variables should be review and changed to suit your needs (current ones use Convos's default paths).

+Here is an example of a user systemd file, that can be placed in `~/.config/systemd/user/convos.service`:

     [Unit]
-    Description=Convos service
+    Description=Convos User Service
     After=default.target

     [Service]